cjj1977/gpt_arcane_paintbrush/art_styles.md

 ### Illustration

-* Content: An illustration will create an image showing the character engaged in some kind of activity, either heroic or leisure
+* Content: An illustration will create an image showing the character engaged in some kind of activity, either heroic or leisure.
 * Art style: An illustration will be a watercolor painting with the subject fully rendered in color and detail, but with only a hint at the background and surroundings.
 Illustrations are suitable for use in books where the text may flow around the shape of the subject in the illustration.
-* Format: Sketeches will have a 3:4 portrait aspect ratio.
+* Format: Illustrations will have a 3:4 portrait aspect ratio.

 ### Painting